48 hours of graduate credit in English

 To achieve good standing in the program, students must:

 - complete at least three courses within twelve months of their admission to the program (one of these courses must be ENG 471), and

 - maintain an overall grade-point average of at least 3.0 in their course work.
 Students whose cumulative GPA falls below 3.0 will be placed on probation and given two quarters to raise their average to the minimum 3.0 level.
 Students on probation are required to consult with the program director before registering for classes.
 Failure to meet these requirements constitutes grounds for dismissal.

 A thesis option is available to students who have a promising idea for a scholarly or creative project.
-Proposals must earn the approval of an English Department graduate faculty member, who will serve as project director.
+Proposals must earn the approval of an English Department graduate faculty member, who will serve as project director, and of the Program Director.
 Credit is earned through ENG 501 THESIS RESEARCH

 .
 Students who choose to write a thesis need not submit a Capstone Portfolio, but can if they want.
 Please see the Program Director for more information on this option.